Photos by Cindy Egay (1989)

 Diazepam Nights played shows in Los Angeles and San Francisco.
 Dubowsky, attending Berlin Independence Days 1990, did a Diazepam Nights interview on national East German radio station DT 64.

 Jim Fouratt wrote in Bay Area Reporter:

 The album featured Dubowsky's friends including drummer Bernie Lopez and guitarist Jory Kahn.
 Recalls Dubowsky, "The recording was all analog 24-track.
 The studio in Van Nuys did not have automation, so those tracks were mixed very old school, even for 1989.
 All the moves were made by hand as the mixes were recorded to quarter inch tape.
 When I mixed in sections, those sections would be spliced together to make the final master.
 At Enterprise I had Flying Faders, so that was a very modern mix to half inch tape."

-"New old stock," original press copies of rare, out-of-print Diazepam Nights CDs were recently discovered in storage at the Pasadena home of Jack's attorney.
-Diazepam Nights is once again available via compact disc and digital download (iTunes, Amazon, CDBaby), including full-resolution FLAC files, as well as available on streaming services such as Spotify.
+"New old stock," original pressings of rare, out-of-print Diazepam Nights CDs were recently discovered in storage at the Pasadena home of Jack's attorney.
+Diazepam Nights is once again available through Spotify, Apple Music, Amazon Music, and on compact disc.

 Diazepam Nights is an important addition to collections of Los Angeles indie music, early queercore, and private press new wave.